 ISO 20022 Resource and FAQ

-Effective July 14, 2025, wire transfers will convert to ISO 20022, a global standard designed to enhance security, efficiency, and transparency in wire transfers.
-The Federal Reserve is transitioning to this system to improve payment tracking, and reduce processing errors.
-All wires sent through the Federal Reserve will need to be in compliance with the ISO 20022 standards before the deadline.
-There are significant wire format and field label changes associated with this conversion.
+ISO 20022 is a global standard designed to enhance security, efficiency, and transparency in wire transfers.
+The Federal Reserve transitioned to this system in 2025 to improve payment tracking, and reduce processing errors.
+All wires sent through the Federal Reserve are processed in compliance with the ISO 20022 standards.

-Below is a quick comparison of the current wire terminology and how it will appear in the new ISO 20022 format.
+Below is a quick comparison of the previous wire terminology to the current ISO 20022 format.

 Recipient Creditor